WaterWatch and EstuaryWatch

 Goulburn-Broken Catchment Management Authority

-Goulburn-Broken Catchment Management Authority contributes to both programs through the regional Waterwatch coordinator.
+Goulburn-Broken Catchment Management Authority contributes to both programs through the regional WaterWatch coordinator.

 Mallee Catchment Management Authority

-Mallee Catchment Management Authority contributes to both programs through the regional Waterwatch coordinator.
+Mallee Catchment Management Authority contributes to both programs through the regional WaterWatch coordinator.

 North East Catchment Management Authority

-North East Catchment Management Authority contributes to both programs through the regional Waterwatch coordinator.
+North East Catchment Management Authority contributes to both programs through the regional WaterWatch coordinator.

 West Gippsland Catchment Management Authority